 Since 2010, digital ad spending has been growing at a rate 5X faster than non-internet-based media buying.
 Why is that?
-Because 1. all businesses need customers 2. customers can only buy what they know exists, and 3. everyone who is anyone now lives their entire life on the internet.
+It’s simple, really.

 It’s no longer enough to just show off your products.
 Now more than ever your first touch with customers needs to:

 - 2. Establish Credibility

 Let me explain why and how with some nicely organized paragraphs and headers so you can easily navigate my reasoning.

 Why are Value and Credibility so important now?

 The truth is, there is a lot of competition on Facebook and Instagram these days, but it’s definitely not all of equal quality.
 Many e-commerce ads are run with short-sighted ad strategies, impossibly tight margins, and minimal thought towards building a brand.

 This means they’re also probably not providing adequate customer support, product quality, a respectful return policy… the list goes on.
 What this means is, after bad experiences with low-quality e-commerce brands, online audiences are more skeptical than ever.

 Your potential customers see ads every day and they are experts at assessing the value and relevance of each offer.
 Because of the growing skepticism of digital audiences, your ads not only have to outshine the competition but also effectively differentiate you from the e-commerce stores selling empty promises.